progrium/progrium.com/source/wiki/Programmability.html.markdown

 ### Platform

-We throw around the term platform quite a bit.
+We throw around the term "platform" quite a bit.
 In this case, software is a platform if it runs and supports applications.
 Operating systems, AWS, Heroku, Chrome, and even Facebook can be called platforms by this definition.

-Not all software is or makes sense to be a platform, though it's worth pointing out that being a platform is essentially being a computing environment that only focuses on "plugins" called applications.
+Not all software is or makes sense as a platform, though it's worth pointing out that being a platform is essentially being a computing environment that only focuses on "plugins" called applications.

 ### Scripting